moranje/alfred-workflow-todoist/README.md

 `/Users/{user}/.nvm/versions/node/v11.6.0/bin/node`)
 3. navigate to the workflow in Alfred Preferences *Alfred Preferences* -> *Workflows*-tab
-4. open all objects in the workflow, one at a time, find wherever the path is exported and add your node path to the beginning – i.e. find all instances of
-`export PATH="$PATH:/usr/local/bin:/usr/bin"`
-and add your node path, resulting in
-`export PATH="$PATH:/Users/{user}/.nvm/versions/node/v11.6.0/bin:/usr/local/bin:/usr/bin"`
-(observe the colons separating the statements)
+4. Click "Configure workflow and variables" in the top right corner and add a new Workflow Environemnt Variable named PATH with the node path followed by a colon i.e.
+`/Users/{user}/.nvm/versions/node/v11.6.0/bin:`

-**Observe**, this method will have to be repeated whenever the workflow is updated.
+**Observe**, variable will have to be updated whenever node version changes.

 ### Debug